maxpou/maxpou.fr/content/posts/2019-01-22-2018-a-year-in-review/2018-a-year-in-review.md

 * Communicate, communicate, communicate.
 Communication is the key!
 * Every day, I write down my [MIT (Most Important Thing)](https://about.gitlab.com/2018/05/17/eliminating-distractions-and-getting-things-done/?utm_medium=social&utm_source=twitter#2-write-down-your-mits) to keep focus and avoid distractions;
 * No overwork;
-* Come back to the office every now and then to say a physical "hello".
+* Come back to the office every now and then to say "hello".

 I've found a big difference between full-time remote and part-time remote.
 You can't postpone a meeting because you're in the office next week and it's more convenient...